The dynamic evolution of swelling in nickel concentrated solid solution alloys through in situ property monitoring: Abstract

 \section{Abstract}

-While the high-temperature void swelling behavior in Ni-based concentrated solid solution alloys (CSAs) has received much attention, work to date has relied on traditional, post-irradiation microscopy to quantify swelling.
-Here, the dynamic evolution of swelling in five alloys of increasing complexity is observed using continuous, \emph{in~situ} measurements of thermoelastic properties in bulk specimens under ion beam irradiation.
-The evolution in elastic properties during swelling is found to be a function of the entire size spectrum of defects, not solely the mesoscale voids observed using microscopy, while changes in thermal transport properties depend sensitively on the partitioning of electronic and lattice thermal conductivity.
-This emerging class of \emph{in~situ} experiments provides unique insight into material dynamics otherwise unavailable using traditional methods.
+Defects and microstructural features spanning the atomic level to the microscale play deterministic roles in the expressed properties of materials.
+Yet studies of material evolution in response to environmental stimuli most often correlate resulting performance with one dominant microstructural feature only.
+Here, the dynamic evolution of swelling in a series of Ni-based concentrated solid solution alloys under high-temperature irradiation exposure is observed using continuous, \emph{in~situ} measurements of thermoelastic properties in bulk specimens.
+Unlike traditional evaluation techniques which account only for volumetric porosity identified using electron microscopy, direct property evaluation provides an integrated response across all defect length scales.
+In particular, the evolution in elastic properties during swelling is found to depend significantly on the entire size spectrum of defects, from the nano- to meso-scales, some of which are not resolvable in imaging.
+Observed changes in thermal transport properties depend sensitively on the partitioning of electronic and lattice thermal conductivity.
+This emerging class of \emph{in~situ} experiments, which directly measure integrated performance in relevant conditions, provides unique insight into material dynamics otherwise unavailable using traditional methods.